• Skip to primary navigation

 Shrimp is low in fat and calories, but high in protein and omega-3 fatty acids that are beneficial for heart health.

-Chicken provides essential amino acids crucial for muscle growth and repair.
+Chicken provides essential amino acids important for muscle growth and repair.

 Grilled and baked versions of these proteins have less fat than deep-fried options.